Fill the frame photography composition for impact – how, when, why

 Add background context for scale in frame

-Texture and color add interest to the background, compliment the main subject and make the image more striking.
+Texture in photos and color add interest to the background, compliment the main subject and make the image more striking.

-However, texture can also be distracting, as in the image below.
+However, texture can also be distracting, as in the example below.
 If she were a fisherman, the lobster pots would be relevant and therefore part of the story.
-As she’s not, they’re a bit of a distraction.
+As she’s not, they’re a bit of a distraction in the first image.

-In this series all images were shot at f2.8.
-However, I moved closer for the second shot and then zoomed in closer for the third shot.
+In this series all images were captured at f2.8.
+However, I moved closer for the second image and then zoomed in closer for the third image.
 As a result, the background became more blurred and we end up with an interesting texture, rather than a distraction filling the frame.

 Including too much space around a subject in a frame